The Team

 Principle Investigator

-Dr Mohamed Elsawy is a Senior Lecturer in Pharmaceutical Sciences at the Leicester School of Pharmacy, Institute Head of Research Students at Leicester Institute for Pharmaceutical Innovation and the team leader of the Peptide BioNanomaterials Group (PBNG).
+Dr Mohamed Elsawy is a Lecturer in Pharmaceutical Sciences at the Division of Pharmacy & Optometry, University of Manchester (UoM), and the team leader of the Peptide BioNanomaterials Group (PBNG).
 He obtained his B.Pharm.Sc.
 (Hons.) from the Faculty of Pharmacy, Cairo University, Egypt.
-He then got his PhD from School of Pharmacy at Queen’s University of Belfast in 2012 supervised by Prof Brian Walker.
+He then got his PhD from the School of Pharmacy at Queen’s University of Belfast in 2012, supervised by Prof Brian Walker & Prof Lorraine Martin.
 His PhD project focused on the design and synthesis of modified peptide analogues and peptidomimetics for targeting key protein-protein complexes implicated in cancer resistance towards intrinsic apoptosis.
 Following his PhD, he was awarded a short-term fellowship from Campus France, which allowed him to do his first postdoctoral training at the University of Bordeaux, France, hosted in the Ivan Huc Group.
 During his first postdoc, Dr Elsawy developed new solid phase peptide synthesis (SPPS) strategies for the synthesis of aliphatic/aromatic oligoamide foldamers with helical conformations.
-In 2014, he started a EPSRC funded postdoctoral training in the Polymers & Peptides research Group (led by Prof Alberto Saiani & Prof Aline Miller), at the University of Manchester.
-In Manchester, Dr Elsawy worked on the design and development of self-assembling β-sheet forming peptide nanofibers that he used for the fabrication of hydrogels as vehicles for controlled drug delivery and as 3D scaffolds for stem cells.
-In 2017, he was appointed a lectureship in Pharmaceutics at the School of Pharmacy and Biomedical Sciences, University of Central Lancashire, where he started the PBNG.
-In 2020, Dr Elsawy moved with PBNG to the Leicester Institute for Pharmaceutical Innovation at Leicester School of Pharmacy upon his appointment as a Senior Lecturer in Pharmaceutical Sciences.
+In 2014, he started a EPSRC funded postdoctoral training in the Polymers & Peptides Research Group (led by Prof Alberto Saiani & Prof Aline Miller), at the University of Manchester.
+In Manchester, Dr Elsawy worked on the design and development of self-assembling β-sheet forming peptide nanofibers for the fabrication of hydrogels as vehicles for controlled drug delivery and as 3D scaffolds for stem cells.
+In 2017, he was appointed a lectureship in Pharmaceutics at the School of Pharmacy and Biomedical Sciences, University of Central Lancashire.
+In 2020, Dr Elsawy moved to the Leicester Institute for Pharmaceutical Innovation at Leicester School of Pharmacy, De Montfort University (DMU), before taking his current position in Manchester in 2024.

 Current Members